 43. How is a bacterial cell different from an onion peel cell?

-Lack of organized nucleus, the genetic material present in the form of nucleoid.
+Lack of an organized nucleus, the genetic material present in the form of the nucleoid.

 Nuclear membrane absent

 |Nuclear membrane present|

 |Only a single chromosome is present||